 - Activate your hygiene protocol.
 Designate a “decontamination” area at your home’s entrance.
 Remove shoes, sanitize hands, change clothes if you’ve been in a high-exposure environment.

-- Establish a household quarantine room in case a member becomes ill.
+- Establish your household quarantine room if a member becomes ill.
 Stock it with water, medications, a thermometer, pulse oximeter, phone charger, tissues, trash bags with ties, and disinfectant.

 - Monitor symptoms daily.
 Temperature checks and pulse oximetry for all household members every morning.
-Log results.
-Trends matter more than single readings.
+Log results in a notebook.
+Trends matter more than single readings — a gradual decline in SpO2 from 97% to 93% over three days tells you more than a single 93% reading.

 - Limit trips outside to essential needs only.
 Batch errands.
 Use delivery services when available but maintain hygiene protocols for received packages during peak transmission periods.